Sharing Economy & the Need for Identity Verification

 Additionally, by undergoing an automated driver’s license authentication, users can prove the genuineness of their government-issued credentials.
 Sharing economy companies can also harness systems that allow them to run new account creators against trusted registries of known offenders.

 Since users will be accessing their accounts time and time again, collaborative economy platforms should ensure that they are still who they claim to be.
 Consequently, KBA should be eliminated and replaced with FIDO2 passwordless authentication and biometric multi-factor authentication (MFA) that uses a combination of strong authentication factors.

 P2P economy users are multiplying rapidly, making identity verification and multi-factor authentication more imperative than ever.
 Therefore, share-based businesses should not skimp on the technology they use for their platform.

-Verified™ extends the value of a proofed identity by providing mobile facial biometric authentication that offers greater assurance than KBA or other weaker two-factor authentication (2FA) solutions.
+Verified™ extends the value of a proofed identity by providing biometric authentication that offers greater assurance than KBA or other weaker two-factor authentication (2FA) solutions.
 It confirms consent to specific transactions, capturing a biometric audit trail to determine suspicious activities.

 Schedule a Demo with authID

 authID.ai is a provider of an Identity platform that delivers a suite of secure, mobile, biometric identity solutions, available to any vertical, anywhere.
 With authID‘s products, sharing economy businesses keep their sites safe from risks by onboarding legitimate contractors and consumers, and ensuring only the authorized user can access their accounts.
 Contact authID today at 1 (516) 778-5639 or click here to schedule a demo.